Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A Developer must trigger an AWS Lambda function based on the item lifecycle activity in an Amazon DynamoDB table.
 How can the Developer create the solution?

-- [ ] A Developer must trigger an AWS Lambda function based on the item lifecycle activity in an Amazon DynamoDB table.
-How can the Developer create the solution?
+- [ ] Enable a DynamoDB stream that publishes an Amazon SNS message.
+Trigger the Lambda function synchronously from the SNS message.
 - [ ] Enable a DynamoDB stream that publishes an SNS message.
 Trigger the Lambda function asynchronously from the SNS message.
 - [x] Enable a DynamoDB stream, and trigger the Lambda function synchronously from the stream.
 - [ ] Enable a DynamoDB stream, and trigger the Lambda function asynchronously from the stream.